-Our Nutritional Health Coaches, or NHCs, are a core element of our nutrition education program.
+Our Nutritional Health Coaches (NHCs) are a core element of our nutrition education program.
 Every store has a NHC position to educate customers and train employees on nutrition.
 NHCs must have earned a degree or certificate in nutrition or a related field from an accredited school, complete continuing education in nutrition, and be thoroughly committed to fulfilling our mission.
 To educate and empower customers to make informed nutrition choices, our NHCs are available for complimentary one-on-one nutrition health coaching sessions.
 Each NHC is also responsible for various relationship-building opportunities in our communities and with our customers, including educational activities such as nutrition classes, lectures, seminars, health fairs and store tours.
-To maximize the impact of our NHCs, we stress the importance of their focusing on in-store educational events, offering health coaching sessions and holding nutrition classes in the community by partnering with city and corporate wellness programs.
-During fiscal year 2017, our NHCs increased the number of their health coaching sessions and community nutrition classes while continuing to offer a variety of in-store education events.
+To maximize the impact of our NHCs, we stress the importance of their focusing on in-store educational events, offering health coaching sessions and holding nutrition classes in the community by partnering with school, municipal and corporate wellness programs.
+During fiscal year 2018, our NHCs increased the number of their health coaching sessions and community nutrition classes while continuing to offer a variety of in-store education events.
 We believe that our NHCs' focus on relationship-building opportunities in our communities and with our customers helps to enhance our marketing and branding initiatives.
 Additionally, our NHCs are an onsite resource for nutrition training and education for our employees.
 Each NHC trains our employees to use a compliant educational approach to customer service without attempting to diagnose or treat specific conditions or ailments.
 We believe our NHC position is a competitive differentiator and represents a key element of our customer service model.

 Our training and education programs are supplemented by outside experts, online materials and printed handouts.
-We also use our Health Hotline to educate our customers.
-The Health Hotline is a magazine that was published seven times in fiscal year 2017.
-Each issue of the Health Hotline includes in-depth articles on health and nutrition, along with a selection of sale items.
-The Health Hotline is also distributed via the internet and social media.
+We also use our Health Hotline magazine to educate our customers.
+The Health Hotline magazine, which was published 11 times in fiscal year 2018, includes in-depth articles on health and nutrition, along with a selection of sale items.
+The printed version of the Health Hotline magazine is mailed to subscribers and distributed in our stores.
+In addition, an electronic version of the Health Hotline magazine is distributed to subscribers via the internet and posted on our website.